ncjaz/datalens/src/review_and_plan/project_db_and_persistence.md

 Status: implemented (initial) as `datalens/infra/persistence_queue.py`.

+Example:

+- `datalens/ui/main_window.py` uses `PersistenceQueue` to debounce per-project UI state saves into `ProjectDb.kv_*` (non-blocking UI).

 ## Current implementation audit (what still needs hardening)

 This section keeps the plan honest: it records where the current code diverges from the robustness contract so we can close the gaps intentionally.

-- Project open must be staged: `SqliteProjectDb` now initializes asynchronously and exposes `ready()`, but any project-open helper that blocks (e.g. `ProjectService.open_project`) must never be called on the UI thread.
+- [x] Project open must be staged: `SqliteProjectDb` now initializes asynchronously and exposes `ready()`, but any project-open helper that blocks (e.g. `ProjectService.open_project`) must never be called on the UI thread.
-- Core schema open is now inspect-first: the project open flow inspects the DB read-only and fails fast on unknown/foreign databases and newer core schema versions.
+- [x] Core schema open is now inspect-first: the project open flow inspects the DB read-only and fails fast on unknown/foreign databases and newer core schema versions.
 Older core schema versions can now be migrated (currently v0/v1 -> v2).
-- Close semantics are largely in place: `ProjectDb.flush()` / `IoWriter.flush()` exist, both executors support `close(flush=True)`, and the app close path uses a background shutdown stage that flushes, then closes resources.
+- [ ] Close semantics are largely in place: `ProjectDb.flush()` / `IoWriter.flush()` exist, both executors support `close(flush=True)`, and the app close path uses a background shutdown stage that flushes, then closes resources.
 Remaining gap: decide if timeouts should surface as user-visible errors vs best-effort warnings.
-- Derived meta JSON timing is not ideal: generating/writing `project_meta.json` should be queued after "project ready" and must not delay project open.
+- [ ] Derived meta JSON timing is not ideal: generating/writing `project_meta.json` should be queued after "project ready" and must not delay project open.

+Hardening TODOs (next):

+- [ ] Decide and implement timeout/failure UX for project close flush (warn user vs block-close vs retry).
+- [ ] Ensure `project_meta.json` generation is queued strictly after "project ready" and never delays project open.
+- [ ] Improve enforcement of core-vs-plugin schema ownership boundaries (beyond convention + `PluginDb` row scoping).

 ## Project open stages (inspect-first, plugin-safe)